-elements might have been different manufactured bv methods and consequently have different properties.
-Furthermore, it is difficult to machine and weld Ni-Ti [52, 53] and the large number of required joints (and interfaces) along with the probable variations in their quality and properties can weaken the structure and reduce its performance and fatigue life.
-Therefore, methods such as additive manufacturing could be adopted to fabricate a uniform jointless elastocaloric regenerator.
-Recently, additive manufacturing, in particular selective laser sintering (SLS) and selective laser melting (SLM), have become potential alternative methods for making porous superelastic implants for biomedical applications [54].
-Fabrication of Ni-Ti using different additive manufacturing techniques, especially SLM [55], has been the subject of multiple studies [56].
-Achieving superelasticity in Ni-Ti samples that are fabricated using SLM, usually requires a postprocess heat treatment, nevertheless, a recent study has demonstrated the possibility of achieving superelasticity in as-fabricated SLM samples by adjusting the parameters of the process [57].
-Mechanical response of additively manufactured Ni-Ti parts, including their fatigue life as well as their elastocaloric response, has been investigated and some promising results have been achieved.
-Nonetheless, there is still room for further improvements by investigating new techniques, chemical compositions, process parameters, heat treatments etc. [56, 58-61].
+Using conventional methods to fabricate complex geometries and porous (or hollow) structures, such as the ones shown in Fig. 3, could be challenging since multiple fine elements should be assembled and joined together.
+Such elements (structures) might have been manufactured by different methods and consequently have different properties.
+Furthermore, it is difficult to machine and weld Ni-Ti [53] and [54] and the large number of required joints (and interfaces) along with the probable variations in their quality and properties can weaken the structure and reduce its performance and fatigue life.
+Therefore, methods such as additive manufacturing could be adopted to fabricate a uniform jointless active elastocaloric regenerator.
+Recently, additive manufacturing. in particular selective laser sintering (SLS) and selective laser melting (SLM), have become potential alternative methods for making porous superelastic implants for biomedical applications [55].
+Fabrication of Ni-Ti using different additive manufacturing techniques, especially SLM [56], has been the subject of multiple studies [57].
+Achieving superelasticity in Ni-Ti samples that are fabricated using SLM, usually requires a post-process heat treatment, nevertheless, a recent study has demonstrated the possibility of achieving superelasticity in as-fabricated SLM samples by adjusting the parameters of the process [58].
+Thermomechanical response of additively manufactured Ni-Ti parts, including their fatigue life as well as their elastocaloric response, has been investigated and some promising results have been achieved.
+Nonetheless, there is still room for further improvements by investigating new techniques, chemical compositions, process parameters, heat treatments etc. [57] and [59] to [62].

-Another important factor in designing elastocaloric regenerators is the aspect ratio (cross section to length).
+Another important factor in designing active elastocaloric regenerators is the aspect ratio (cross section to length).
 Since relatively high stresses (up to 1000 MPa) are required to induce the martensitic transformation, the cross sectional area needs to be as small as possible to reduce the required force.
 This further means that in order to keep a constant mass of the elastocaloric material (which is directly related to the generated cooling/heating power), the regenerator's length needs to be increased.
-In addition, as shown previously for active magnetic regenerators made of ordered structures with straight fluid flow channels [62] (e.g. parallel-plate, set of tubes, etc.), it is desirable that the elastocaloric regenerator is relatively long (above 50 mm) in order to increase the length of the path along which a temperature span can be established.
-Therefore, the heat-transfer fluid should flow along the length and the loading direction of the elastocaloric regenerator.
+In addition, as shown previously for active magnetic regenerators made of ordered structures with straight fluid flow channels [63] (e.g. parallel-plate, set of tubes, etc.), it is desirable that the active elastocaloric regenerator is relatively long (above 50 mm) in order to increase the length of the path along which a temperature span can be established.
+Therefore, the heat-transfer fluid should flow along the length and the loading direction of the active elastocaloric regenerator.

-Under the steady-state conditions a temperature profile is established along the regenerator in the fluid flow direction.
-As each part of the elastocaloric material along the regenerator works at a different temperature (see Fig. 2b) and in accordance with the dependence of transformation strain on the temperature of the SMA [20], that further means that the coldest part of the regenerator would be strained much more than its hottest part and the eCE in the coldest part of the regenerator would be larger compared to its hottest part.
-In order to overcome this issue and ensure an equal eCE along the regenerator under the steady-state conditions, a layered elastocaloric regenerator [63] should be applied (analogous to a layered active magnetic regenerator [64, 65]).
-That means that different elastocaloric materials with transformation temperatures should be stacked along the length of the regenerator (in the fluid flow direction).
+Furthermore, under the steady-state conditions a temperature profile is established along the regenerator in the fluid flow direction.
+As each part of the elastocaloric material along the regenerator works at a different temperature (see Fig. 2b) and in accordance with the dependence of transformation strain on the temperature of the SMA [21], that further means that the coldest part of the regenerator would be strained much more than its hottest part and the eCE in the coldest part of the regenerator would be larger compared to its hottest part.
+In order to overcome this issue and ensure an equal eCE along the regenerator under the steady-state conditions, a layered active elastocaloric regenerator [64] should be applied (analogous to a layered active magnetic regenerator [65] and [66]).
+That means that different elastocaloric materials with different transformation temperatures should be stacked along the length of the regenerator (in the fluid flow direction).